-The center of mass is very, very special indeed-- it has remarkable qualities and characteristics, and they are not so obvious at all.
 Let's take a closer look at the center off mass.
-Let's take a situation whereby-- this is my laboratory, and this is the origin of my laboratory-- I have here lots of particles which interact with each other.
-They could be a cluster of stars somewhere out in the universe: they interact with each other, they could attract each other, they could repel each other with electric charge, they could collide, they could explode-- anything is allowed.
-Summon all the external forces on those together, and if the net external force is 0, then the center of mass, which may have a velocity in this direction-- the v center of mass, relative to my laboratory-- then the total momentum can always be written as the total mass of this entire cloud of particles times the velocity of the center of mass.
+Let's take a situation whereby this is my laboratory, and this is the origin of my laboratory-- I have here lots of particles which interact with each other.
+They could be a cluster of all stars somewhere out in the universe.
+They interact with each other-- they could attract each other, they could repel each other with electric charge, they could collide, and they could explode.
+Anything is allowed.
+However, if the net external force-- if summing all the external forces on those together, the net external force is 0, then the center of mass, which may have a velocity in this direction, the v center of mass relative to my laboratory, then the total momentum can always be written as the total mass of this entire cloud of particles times the velocity of the center of mass.

-In the absence of external force, this is conserved, and that means that dp dt equals 0.
-The velocity of the center of mass would be dr central of mass dt-- that's the definition of velocity.
+In the absence of external force, this is conserved, and that means that dP dt equals 0.
+The velocity of the center of mass would be dr center of mass dt: that's the definition of velocity.
 In the absence of an external force-- a net external force-- the momentum of the center of mass is conserved and cannot change, regardless of how these particles interact with each other.
-If there's no external force, because the dp dt is the net external force, then notice that since F external equals the total mass of all the particles times a of the center of myass-- notice that there's some remarkable property going on here.
+If there is no external force, because dP dt is the net external force, then we notice that since F external equals the total mass of all the particles times a of the center of mass.
+Notice that there is some remarkable property going on here.

-The property that you see here-- you take the derivative of this equation, and you get the dp dt, which is F, and you get dp dt, which is a.

-The remarkable property is that if there is an external force, that the center off mass behaves as if it were a point particle, which has the total mass of all the little particles together, and acted upon by the sum of the external forces that act together on all these particles together.
-I have to add them all up, and that is not so obvious at all-- I would refer you to page 5.7 of your book.
+The property that you see here-- you take the derivative of this equation, and you got dP dt, which is F, and you get dP dt, which is a.
+The remarkable property is that if there is an external force, that the center off mass behaves as if it were a point particle, which has the total mass of all the little particles together, and acted upon by the sum of the external forces that act together on all these particles together-- I have to add them all up, and that is not so obvious at all.
+I would refer you to page 57 of your book.